alexandrabenamar/Calendar-Bot/docs/README.md

 # Eliza-Bot
-Eliza helps you check and modify your Google Calendar, Google Drive and do a research on Google or Youtube.
+Eliza helps you handle your Google Calendar and Google Drive and also research queries on Google or Youtube.
 This project was created using Dialogflow, Flask and Pusher.

 ## Implementation